scala-android/sbt-android/README.md

 *  Unit testing with robolectric and Junit (use the `test` task), see how it works in the
    [robo-junit-test test case](sbt-test/android-sdk-plugin/robo-junit-test)
+   * Be sure to set `fork in Test := true` otherwise the classloading black magic in robolectric will fail.
 * Device Management
   * The commands `devices` and `device` are implemented.
 The former lists all connected devices.
 The latter command is for selecting a target